davidcole1340/ext-php-rs/README.md

-# php-rs
+# ext-php-rs

 Bindings for the Zend API to build PHP extensions natively in Rust.
 Inspired by [killertux/solder](https://github.com/killertux/solder) and its predecessors.

 Very much a work-in-progress.
-The library will likely have to change name before being published on `crates.io`, as `php-rs` is already taken.
+The library will likely have to change name before being published on `crates.io`, as `ext-php-rs` is already taken.

 ## Requirements